 - Get some vacation/ work placements and experience – either law-related or experience that’s transferrable.

-- Deadlines for applying to training contracts at City firms can be as early as January (penultimate year for law students and the final year for non-law students).
+- Deadlines for applying to training at City firms can be as early as January (penultimate year for law students).

-- Take part in pro bono, mentoring, commercial awareness, mooting and negotiation experiences
+- Take part in pro bono, mentoring, and other extracurricular activities

 How to plan for your legal career

 The above gave a brief overview of the steps an aspiring solicitor might need to take if they studied a law degree at university.
 There are a lot of changes in the market at the moment, so aspiring solicitors need to keep up to date.
 Fewer changes have affected the training for barristers and aspiring barristers can download and fill out our action planning checklists

 Action planning for barristers ➔

 Frequently Asked Questions

 I am coming to the end of my non-law degree I do not know what course to study next to become a solictor